hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 Ensure Dart SDK is installed.

 ## Files
-rice_cooker.dart: Contains the Dart code for the rice cooker program.
+RC.dart: Contains the Dart code for the rice cooker program.
 Usage
 To run the program: